Decoupling

 Option 1: Buying Without Decoupling

-As Mr Tan is existing owner of a condo with his wife, as a local he is liable for the ABSD of 20% for 2nd residential property purchase.
-He can however do a restructuring on his condo loan first to free himself up to take on maximum loan of 75% LTV for the purchase.
+As Mr Tan is existing owner of a condo with his wife, he is liable for ABSD of 20% on the purchase of 2nd residential property purchase by a citizen.
+He can, however, first do a restructuring on his condo loan to 2M1B in order to free himself up for maximum financing (Otherwise, as his 2nd mortgage he’s unable to get LTV 75%).

 Buyer’s stamp duty (BSD) = $94,600 (graduated duties up to 5% for >$1.5m)